sharma-apoorv/sharma-apoorv.github.io/about.md

 ### The Inner Work

-My spiritual practice is rooted in **Sanatan Dharm** - the eternal principles that have guided seekers for millennia.
-Through meditation, self-inquiry, and the study of ancient wisdom, I'm constantly working to debug the patterns and conditioning that limit our potential.
+I'm beginning to explore spiritual practice through Sanatan Dharm - ancient principles that have guided seekers for thousands of years.
+Through meditation, self-reflection, and learning from these timeless teachings, I'm taking my first steps toward understanding the patterns and conditioning that shape how I see myself and the world.

 ### Learning Never Stops